Associate Professor - Basic Medical Sciences

-- PhD: Electrical Engineering, Princeton University, New Jersey, 2003.
+- PhD: Electrical Engineering, Princeton University, 2003

 - J. Gu, X. Xiao, B.R.
 Takulapalli, M.E.
-Morrison, P. Zhang, F. Zenhausern, "A new approach to fabricating high-density nanoarrays by nanocontact printing"", J. Vac.
-Sci.
-Technol.
-B 26(6), 1860 (2008).
+Morrison, P. Zhang & F. Zenhausern (2008).
+A new approach to fabricating high-density nanoarrays by nanocontact printing.
+J Vac Sci Technol B. Vol. 26(6), 1860.

 Platform development, medical devices and procedures

 Dr. Gu’s research program focuses on using nano/microfabricated structures and fluidic systems for a broad range of biomedical applications.
-The research projects include paper-based microfluidic devices for sensitivity disease biomarker detection for point-of-need applications; organ-on-chip platform for cancer metastasis modeling; devices for preanalytic blood collection and processing; as well as devices and systems for disruptive bioassay logistics.
+The research projects include paper-based microfluidic devices for sensitivity disease biomarker detection for point-of-need applications; organ-on-chip platform for cancer metastasis modeling; devices for preanalytic blood collection and processing; as well as device and systems for disruptive bioassay logistics.